geogardenclub/geogardenclub.github.io/docs/user-guide/quick-start/downloading.md

 # Download

-:::tip Step One: Download the app!
+:::tip Step 1: Download the app!
 :::

 GeoGardenClub is available on iOS and Android platforms.